 Vanguard UK has finally reduced its £100,000 direct investment minimum down to £500 per fund, offering savers a way to invest in its funds without using an overpriced brokerage.
-But how does Vanguard’s account fee stack up versus my preferred iWeb platform?
+But how do Vanguard’s account fees stack up versus my usually preferred low cost Halifax iWeb platform?

 Vanguard Direct & iWeb Facts: